jasonsbeer/Amiga-N2630/README.md

 <p align="center"><img src="/Images/N2630-30-a.jpg" width="750"></p>

 ## CURRENT STATUS:
-Revision 4.0.1a/b is the current production release.
+**Revision 4.0.1a/b is the current production release.**

 Sub-revision 4.0.1a supports the PLCC footprint MC68882.
 Sub-revision 4.0.1b supports the PGA footprint MC68882.
 They are otherwise identical.

 See the [issues](https://github.com/jasonsbeer/Amiga-N2630/issues) tab for known issues.

-NOTE: The A2091 hard drive card will not operate correctly when using Kickstart 1.x on a revision 6.2 or newer Amiga 2000* with the N2630 or A2630 CPU cards.
-You must use Kickstart 2.04 or newer.

 [Click here](/TestedDevices.md) to see a list of devices tested with the N2630.

-*Includes the Amiga 2000 EATX.

 <p align="center">
 <img src="/Images/n2630-401-med.jpg" width="400">